cemreefe/cemreefe.github.io/source/index.md

 ## About me

-I'm a Software Engineer living in London, writing on software, retro tech, mindful social media, and languages.
-I am a geek and an overthinker.
-I am a traveller and a poetry enjoyer.
+Software Engineer living in London, writing on software, retro tech, mindful social media, and languages.
+I'm a geek and an overthinker.
+I'm a traveller and a poetry enjoyer.

 I founded [lisan](http://lisan.dutl.uk) to help minority language preservation.